-I often see patients whose ADHD has been misdiagnosed as Bipolar or a personality disorder because these symptoms are similar.
-When these patients start on the right treatment plan, I have witnessed a quite dramatic improvement in many.
+I often see patients whose ADHD has been misdiagnosed with bipolar or a personality disorder because these symptoms are similar.
+But when they start on the right treatment plan, we often see dramatic improvement.

 Dr Pablo Jeczmien MD

-The effects of ADHD can be far reaching and impact on many aspects of an individual’s life.
-It may be hard for someone with ADHD / ADD to have stable, lasting relationships or to progress at work, to manage their finances well and to feel on top of everyday mundane tasks.
-There is also an increased risk of criminality or substance abuse in adults with ADHD.
+ADHD can impact many aspects of an individual’s life.
+For example, it can be hard for someone with ADHD to have stable, lasting relationships, progress at work, manage their finances well, and keep on top of important daily tasks.
+Statistics also show an increased risk of criminality or substance abuse in adults with ADHD.

 Difficulties with concentration:

 - Carelessness and lack of attention to detail